briansegs/pixel-art-maker/README.md

 ## How to use the site
 Go to this link: [Pixel Art Maker!](https://briansegs.github.io/pixel-art-maker/)
-1. Select your canvas height and width.
+1. Select your canvas's height and width.
 Click the submit button to create your new canvas.
 2. Select the color you'd like to paint with.
 3. Click a block on the canvas to make it the color you have selected.
 4. Have fun and make something cool!